Applications will be evaluated based on four areas:

 4) Alignment of the organization with Pulsante’s objectives – 15%

-(Expanding the – Representing the voice of underrepresented and/or vulnerable sectors in the region – Potential to strengthen the ecosystem [national and regional] and to work with other partners).
+(Expanding the civic space – Representing the voice of underrepresented and/or vulnerable sectors in the region – Potential to strengthen the ecosystem [national and regional] and to work with other partners).

 Characteristics of the Fund